LexiFi/menhir/HOWTO.md

 Prior to making a release, please take the following actions:

-* Make sure `CHANGES.md` has been properly updated.
+* Make sure `CHANGES.md` and `coq-menhirlib/CHANGES.md` have been properly updated.

 * Make sure that you are on the `master` branch and have committed everything.
 No uncommitted files should remain.

-* Run `make test` and `make versions` to make sure that Menhir can be compiled and passes all tests under all supported versions of OCaml.
+* Run `make test` and `make demos` and `make versions` to make sure that the tests succeed and that Menhir can be compiled under all supported versions of OCaml.

 * Run `make speed` and have a look at the performance figures to make sure that they are still in the right ballpark.